Jacqueline Mars

 Jacqueline Mars (born October 10, 1939) is an American heiress and investor.
-She is the daughter of Audrey Ruth (Meyer) and Forrest Mars, Sr., and the granddaughter of Frank C. Mars, founders of the American candy company Mars, Incorporated.
-As of October 2022, she was ranked by Bloomberg Billionaires Index as the 22nd richest person in the world, with a net worth of US$53 billion.
+She is the daughter of Audrey Ruth (Meyer) and Forrest Mars Sr., and the granddaughter of Franklin Clarence Mars, founders of the American candy company Mars Inc. As of November 2023, the Bloomberg Billionaires Index estimated her net worth at US$46.6 billion, ranking her the 23rd-richest person in the world.
+In the annual ranking of the richest women in the world in 2023, Forbes estimated her fortune at $38.3 billion and placed her in fourth place.

 Early life

 Jacqueline Mars was born on October 10, 1939.
-She was graduated from Miss Hall's School, located in Pittsfield, Massachusetts.
+She graduated from Miss Hall's School in Pittsfield, Massachusetts.
 Mars participated as an equestrian in many horse shows during her youth.
 She is a 1961 graduate of Bryn Mawr College and her degree is in anthropology.

 Career

 Mars is an heiress among the members of the Mars family that founded and owns Mars Incorporated, holding shares in the company.
-As a member of the family, her shares of Mars, Inc. and other assets were estimated by Forbes magazine in January 2019 to be worth $23.5 billion, making her the 18th richest American, and #34 on its list of "The World's Billionaires".
+As a member of the family, her shares of Mars, Inc. and other assets were estimated by Forbes magazine in April 2024 to be worth $38.5 billion, making her the 19th richest American, and #34 on its list of "The World's Billionaires".
 Mars was active in Mars, Inc. from 1982, when she joined the company as food product group president.
+She spent the majority of her time working for the Mars Foundation, a philanthropic nonprofit supported by the company.
 She retired in 2001.
-In June 2019, Forbes listed her as the wealthiest resident living in Virginia, with an estimated 28.1 billion dollar net worth.
+In June 2019, Forbes listed her as the wealthiest resident living in Virginia, with an estimated $28.1 billion net worth.